roland1308/roland1308/README.md

 ### 👋 Hello!
-I'm Renato, a Junior Javascript Developer
+I'm Renato, a Flutter / Javascript Developer

 I am passionate about programming, I like to find the logic to solve problems and in a short time.

+I have 2 years of working experience as Flutter developer.

 After a 480 hours course, I have achieved excellent results and good comments from mentors: from scratch I acquired an excellent knowledge of HTML5, CSS3, JavaScript , Vue.js, React, Node.js, MongoDB, Express.js.